Understand the benefits of SBA 8a requirements and 8a sole source contracts with the government. It can take your business to the next level.

 - ANCs or Native American Tribal entities may receive a sole source bid up to $22 million, and with proper justification, unlimited dollar amounts.

-- Other 8(a) companies can only receive sole source awards for manufacturing contracts up to $6.5 million and for service contracts up to $4 million.
+- Other 8a small businesses can only receive sole source awards for manufacturing contracts up to $6.5 million and for service contracts up to $4 million.

 There are agency negotiation timeliness that might come into play.
 The SBA and the contracting agency are required to work out the negotiation kinks together.
 However, if the SBA cannot meet the agency timelines, the contracting offer, after notifying the SBA, can move ahead with the single source contract.